 Lots happening right now!
-Check out this week’s Events Calendar
+Keep up with developing info at our facebook page.
+Check out the latest Events Calendar

 Tuesday, May 14th, 7pm: Radon Forum at Cooper Union

-Wednesday, May 8th @ 7pm: Screening: Our friends at United for Action, partners in our lawsuit against HRPT and Spectra, host a special screening: A Fierce Green Fire, The Battle for a Living Planet, the first big-picture exploration of the environmental movement, from John Muir through Love Canal to today’s climate change battles.
-The LA Times said, “Stirring interviews, new and archival . . . reinforce the hyper-commitment that’s been needed to effect grand-scale change.”
-The movie will be shown as a fundraiser for the legal fund against Spectra.
+Wednesday, May 8th @ 7pm: Screening: Our friends at United for Action, partners in our lawsuit against HRPT and Spectra, host a special screening: A Fierce Green Fire, The Battle for a Living Planet, as a fundraiser for the legal fund against Spectra.
 Upstairs at La Nacional, 239 West 14th St., just east of 8th Avenue, Manhattan.
 Screening at 7pm; doors open at 6:30.
 Discussion afterwards about local efforts in the context of the ongoing ecological crises.

 Saturday, April 27th: Connect the Dots: Fracking, Pipelines, Boilers, Radon.
 Representatives from Sane Energy Project will make a presentation and lead a question-and-answer session about how natural gas affects New York City and worsens climate change.
 Broadway Library, Astoria, Queens, 3-4pm